ReNOKA’s partnership approach

-Lesotho’s river catchments are vital for livelihoods, the economy and environment
+Lesotho’s river catchments are vital for livelihoods, the economy and environment.

 ReNOKA - Restoring land and water, together

-Explore an interactive map of the Orange-Senqu basin
+Explore the Orange-Senqu basin

 What is ReNOKA’s strategic approach?